otto-kokstein/audio-slicer/README.md

 Thank you for using my tool.

-If you find a bug, feel free to create a pull request.
+If you find a bug, feel free to create a pull request or a bug report.
 If you'd like help, feel free to contact me.